-- Getting information about the required task to be completed according to similar past projects and then relating it to the total number of units applicable to an ongoing project.
+- Getting information about the required task to be completed according to similar past projects and then relating it to the total number of units applicable to an ongoing estimating software projects.

 - The cost is estimated based on the empirical relationship between the total number of tasks of the project and the factors involved with it, and then accuracy is used.

 It’s another software time estimation where three ranges of estimation from three different data points are provided.
 The three points are, namely, best scenario, likely scenario, and worst scenario.
 And the final estimation is the average of the estimates.

 Furthermore, this three-point estimation has the advantage of reducing the chances of an inflated estimate.
 It’s also among the simple yet effective software product development and cost estimation methods.